Who's Whose: Packaging and sponsorshipWho's Whose was brought into existence as a "package" deal by the advertising agency Young & Rubicam (Y&R). Packaging was the common practice dating back to the days of network radio, whereby an outside entity such as an advertising agency would assemble the various production elements, including a commercial sponsor, which are needed to bring about a show. The proposed show would then be presented to a network as a "complete package". (The similar concept of movie packaging is still fairly common.) Actual production of the show was handled by independent packager Lester Lewis.

-General Foods picked up sponsorship of the show in order to advertise its Sanka coffee brand, which it was already selling on the Goldbergs show.
-General Foods was able to place the show in the same timeslot as The Goldbergs because it basically "controlled" the timeslot in which the Goldbergs ran, namely Mondays from 9:30 to 10:00 pm Eastern Time on CBS-TV.
+General Foods picked up sponsorship of the show in order to advertise its Sanka coffee brand, which it was already selling on The Goldbergs.
+General Foods was able to place the show in the same timeslot as The Goldbergs because it basically "controlled" the timeslot in which the show ran, namely Mondays from 9:30 to 10:00 pm Eastern Time on CBS-TV.
 This was also a common practice which also dated back to the days of network radio, where a single sponsor would pay the full costs for a certain timeslot and thus be given a great deal of leeway in determining what ran during that period.
 Today, rising commercial rates have made this practice usually too expensive for any one sponsor to afford (in any event, regulations following the 1950s quiz show scandals discouraged networks from ceding that much power to advertisers).

 Critical response, cancellation and aftermath

 The reaction to the Who's Whose was decidedly negative; it was lambasted by critics as the worst television show produced to date.
 It was described at the time as "one of the most poorly produced TV shows yet to hit our living room screen" and "a miserable flop".
-Columnist Rex Lardner wrote that the show was "the worst ever to hit television" and called for the return of The Goldbergs.
+Rex Lardner, columnist for The New York Times Book Review, wrote that the show was "the worst ever to hit television" and called for the return of The Goldbergs.
 Reviews reported that the program was lacking in production, that the four panelists played the game poorly, and emcee Phil Baker was uncomfortable and clumsy.
 Not only did the panelists fail to correctly identify the wife of the famous celebrity, baseball player Dizzy Dean, but Dizzy Dean himself caused additional consternation for the staff when he disappeared while backstage awaiting his appearance.
 Fortunately they discovered that he had wandered off with an employee to listen to a Yankees-Dodgers baseball game on the radio.

-The series was quickly canceled after its premiere.
-An article in the New York Times published four days after the show's broadcast noted its cancellation and its immediate replacement by a new panel quiz series, It's News to Me, with General Foods (and Sanka) remaining as the sponsor in the timeslot.
+Just days after its premiere the series was canceled and replaced by a new panel quiz series, It's News to Me, with General Foods (and Sanka) remaining as the sponsor in the timeslot.
 Phil Baker, who had signed a contract to receive $1000 a week, was paid off to conclude the contract.

 Young & Rubicam's long-term reputation for successfully "packaging" shows was damaged by the Who's Whose debacle.
 This failure, along with a number of other recent disappointments and failures, was followed by reports in August that the agency was likely getting out of the business of packaging radio and television shows, and that high-ranking people would be leaving the agency.